clowdr-app/clowdr-app.github.io/content/resources/Organizer Guides/joining-a-live-stream-in-clowdr.md

    You will see a box that says "You are off air" next to a countdown timer.
 When the countdown reaches zero, you are live - and everyone at the conference can see and hear you!

-   In the 10 seconds before are live, the countdown will flash red-black, red-black, red-black, and then remain red once you are live.
+   In the 10 seconds before you are live, the countdown will flash red-black, red-black, red-black, and then remain red once you are live.

    ![In a Clowdr backstage, during the 10s before you are live, the "You are off air" text and the countdown alternative backgrounds between red and black.](/images/backsrtage-10-secs-before-live.png "Clowdr backstage 10s before live")
 6. **You are LIVE!**